-EYLEA HD is supplied in a clear to slightly opalescent, colorless to pale yellow solution.
+EYLEA HD is supplied in a clear to slightly opalescent, colorless to pale vellow solution.
 It is provided in a glass vial containing the amount of product required for a single injection into the eye, which is 0.07 mL of a 114.3 mg/mL solution (or 8 mg of the medicine product).

 EYLEA is supplied in a clear, colorless to pale yellow solution.
-It is provided in a pre-filled glass syringe or vial containing the amount of product required for a single injection into the eye, which is 0.05 mL (or 2 mg of the medicine product).
+It is provided in a pre-filled glass syringe or vial containing the amount of product required for a single injection into the eye, which is 0.05 mL of a 40 mg/mL solution (or 2 mg of the medicine product).